When and Where Did It All Begin?

 - Preheat oven to 400°F.

 - Place the carrots, onion, water, and thyme in a saucepan with a lid.
 Cook for 20 minutes or until carrots are very tender.
 Drain

-- Puree carrot/onion mixture in a food processor.
+- Puree the carrot/onion mixture in a food processor.
 Add eggs, flour, and seasoning and pulse until well blended.

 - Pour mixture into lightly-greased 9-inch spring form pan.
-Bake in preheated oven 45 minutes.
+Bake in preheated oven for 45 minutes.
 Serve warm or at room temperature.

 Grated Carrot Salad

 The "traditional" French carrot salad is a simple mix of grated carrots, fresh garlic, dill, and olive oil.
-Chickpeas, which are full of fiber and a source of protein, can take this from simple side dish to full meal.
+Chickpeas, which are full of fiber and a source of protein, can take this from a simple side dish to a full meal.

 - 2 cans chickpeas (15 ounces each), rinsed and drained, or 3 cups cooked chickpeas